pdylanross/fatigue/README.md

 ### static_context

 The context is data that flows between actions.
-Actions can modify a context within their given iteration, but often times we will want to setup the context once for the entire test run.
+Actions can modify a context within their given iteration, but we will often want to setup the context once for the entire test run.
 Static context information is saved under a key based on the static context action's name.
 Each static context action will have a default name if one is not set, and subsequent context actions can override prior context actions if there are name conflicts.

 #### literal